nodirbeksoliyev0811/Muslim.uz-privacy-policy/README.md

 If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us.
 Contact Information:
 Email: nodirchiksoliyev@gmail.com

+Some information in the application is taken from https://islomapi.uz